The EvalGroup’s Clients

 Determined the impact of statewide highway safety programs that are aimed to reduce the count of motor vehicle fatalities; conducted data analyses using national dataset and statewide traffic records; provided recommendations for funding community-level programs; conducted hot-spot analysis to assist law enforcement focus efforts for high visibility enforcement efforts.

-Broward County School District
+Broward County Public School District

 Funding Source: Centers for Disease Control and Prevention